ShujiaHuang/basevar/README.md

 ```

-**BaseVar** is under active development.
-Obtain the newest version by pulling the newest version and compilling again.

-To review each of the parameters, you can type `basevar basetype -h` in Linux/MacOS Terminal.
+To review each of the parameters, you can type `basevar basetype -h` in the Linux/MacOS Terminal.

 ```bash
 $ /path/to/basevar basetype -h